Merritt-Brian/Basestack/index.md

   ( that is quickly and seamlessly installable on all standard laptops on any of the major operating systems used today.
   Ultimately, the suite provides users with a means of quickly and accurately generating consensus sequences from viral data within minutes of starting.
-In addition, we provide a system for automated updates once the application is installed for any future changes or additions to the application.
+In addition, we provide a system for automated updates once the application is installed for any future changes or additions to the application that is fundamentally built upon the Docker Container ecosystem.

+Please follow the sidebar links to review both installation steps for your distribution and additional information on the underlying pipelines.

+Basestack's recent releases can be found at: https://github.com/jhuapl-bio/Basestack/releases/